MalcolmRobb/dump1090/README.md

 all the recently seen aircrafts with some additional information such as altitude and flight number, extracted from the received Mode S packets.

+When using network server mode, you can quickly set your "home" location using Google Maps' address resolution by passing a ```--home``` string
+argument:

+    ./dump1090 --interactive --home "1600 Pennsylvania Ave NW, Washington, DC 20500"

+This will center the map, draw a general radar indicator, and use this base for calculating directionality and distance from you to the various transponders on the map.

 Using files as source of data
 ---